A complete guide to New Zealand’s most stunning glow worm caves and adventures!

 do they really look like that?

 What you will be seeing in these photos and videos are long exposures, using anywhere from 10 - 900 seconds of long exposure, or the shutter of a camera being open to collect light often with a short burst of very dim light.
-The image above was about 60 seconds at a very high setting, ISO 6400 on a professional grade Nikon z6ii camera.
+The image above was 60 seconds at a very high setting, ISO 6400 on a professional grade Nikon z6ii camera.
 The blueish-green lights you see are the worms using their light when they are hungry to attract prey, often amplified into a wider glow by the surrounding webbings.
 If a glow worm is in ambient daylight around, let’s say, the mouth of a cave, they will turn their lights of to preserve energy, and also go into a “dormant” light mode when they have already caught prey or are digesting.

 YOU NEED to give adequate time for your eyes to adjust!!!